S-Posadas/Lower-Respiratory-Tract-Microbiome-in-Lung-Cancer-Patients/README.md

 # Lower-Respiratory-Tract-Microbiome-in-Lung-Cancer-Patients

 This repository contains code and documentation for the analysis of 16S rRNA gene sequencing data generated from paired bronchial lavage samples collected from patients with suspected lung cancer.
-The data originate from a single-centre, prospective study including 119 patients, where paired samples were obtained during diagnostic bronchoscopy.
+The data originate from a single-centre, prospective study including 119 patients, where paired samples were obtained from both lungs during diagnostic bronchoscopy.

 ## Analysis Workflow